Monthly patching schedule

 By | October 6, 2023

 I am often asked how I perform security and third-party patching for an entire company.
-Below is the basic outline I am currently using, and this has not varied very much in over 15 years from any other company I have maintained the patching in regard to Windows servers and workstations.
+Below, I have outlined the basic strategy I use, and this has not varied much in the past 15 years from every company where I have been responsible for maintaining the patching in regard to Windows servers and workstations.
 First off, I always test patching before roll-out.
 Period!
 I never assume every update installs without issue.
-Patching processes these days are much more reliable than they used to be, but still, testing first, doesn’t hurt and could save you a major headache in the long run.
+Patching processes these days are much more reliable than they used to be, but sometimes a patch or an updated application can cause issues.
+Testing first doesn’t hurt anything and ensures the patching doesn’t have any conflicts with applications and operations, which could save you a major headaches in the long run.

-The reason for testing is to ensure no disruption to any business.
-For example, if many of the endpoints are located in restaurants and patching the point-of-sale system and other critical machines required for the business to operate, you will want to make sure those endpoints are always available.
+To explain my reason for testing is to ensure no disruption to business.
+For example, if many of the endpoints that you are patching are located in restaurants, such as the point-of-sale system or other critical machines required for business to operate, you will want to make sure those endpoints are always available, and that a patch or update does not cause problems for those devices to operate.
 If those endpoints are not running, that can cause an immediate loss of business to a location(s) financially.
+You don’t want to find out a patch or an updated application doesn’t play nice until too late.

 • Microsoft Teams*